zuri-training/cardelab-proj-team-129/README.md

 Lastly

 ```
-Open a pull request through the contribute option on your github UI
+- Open a pull request through the contribute option on your github UI

+- After the team lead has merged your pull request (You will get a notification)
+- Click on fetch upstream to sync your forked repository with the parent repo
 ```